 After 50 years covering the NHL in one form or another, legendary broadcaster Mike "Doc" Emrick is retiring.

-"To the many who live this sport, it was 50 years ago this fall, with pen and pad in hand at old Civic Arena in Pittsburgh, I got my first chance to cover the National Hockey League," Emrick remembered in a video posted by NBC Sports on Monday.
+In a video published by NBC Sports on Monday, Emrick looked back on his storied career.
+"To the many who live this sport, it was 50 years ago this fall, with pen and pad in hand at old Civic Arena in Pittsburgh, I got my first chance to cover the National Hockey League."

 About the timing of his retirement, Emrick told the New York Post, "...this just seemed to be the time that was right."